videojuicer/core-api-docs/objects/preset.markdown

 RESTful Requests
 ----------------

-REST requests / responses work exactly as described in [requests][requests].
+REST requests / responses work exactly as described in [requests][requests]...

 * create: POST name, derived_type and file_format (and optionally any of the asset-apecific attributes above) to... http://api.videojuicer.com/presets.json?seed_name=myseed&api_version=1